lakshay-sharma-2024/Assignment-2/README.md

 # Assignment-2

 part1 :
-Input() function to input numbers from the user, separate even and odd numbers into two arrays, and then print them.<br>
+Input() function to input numbers from the user, separate even and odd numbers into two arrays, and then print them.

 part2 :